vbd/Fieldnotes/golang.md

 - [go_assessment](https://github.com/dmh2000/go_assessment), a port of Rebecca Murphey's js-assessment for Go.
 This is a tool for assessing or practicing beginner level programming in Golang.
 - [Tutorial: Getting started with fuzzing](https://go.dev/doc/tutorial/fuzz)
 - [Go Excellence: A Deep Dive into Error Handling](https://do-tech.medium.com/go-excellence-a-deep-dive-into-error-handling-4b74697f12a1)
-- 🌶️[A way to find golang projects on github](https://goodfirstissue.dev/language/go) to contribute and to learn from.

 ## Cheatsheets